 Pear leaf with bright orange and red circular rust spots caused by pear rust disease.

 Pear rust is a fungal disease that relies on two hosts — usually pear trees and junipers or cedars — to complete its life cycle.
-The fungus Gymnosporangium sabinae spreads by windblown spores, moving back and forth between species each season.
+The fungus, often Gymnosporangium globosum (Hawthorn Rust) or G. juniperi-virginianae (Cedar-Apple Rust) in North America, spreads by windblown spores, moving back and forth between species each season.
 Once it finds a weak spot, it disfigures leaves, reduces vigor, and makes trees more vulnerable to other infections.

 How to Identify Rust on Pear Trees